Reasons why you should change the way you think about your waste!

 Statistics Canada – Alberta leads the country in the per capita disposal of Municipal Solid Waste at 968 kg/person.

 Recycling all of your home’s waste newsprint, cardboard, glass, and metal can reduce carbon dioxide emissions by 400 kg a year.
 Landfill sites account for about 38% of Canada’s total methane emissions.
 Methane is 20 times more potent as a greenhouse gas than carbon dioxide.

 Hazardous materials are dangerous to humans, wildlife and to our environment, especially if not used, stored or disposed of properly.

-Alberta Environment recognizes that fluorescent bulbs are an environmental and waste management issue and encourages all Albertans to divert fluorescent bulbs from the landfills or to other end-of-life management options such as recycling .
-As most lights contain mercury and no viable replacement has been found for mercury, an essential component, in fluorescent lights.
+Alberta Environment recognizes that fluorescent bulbs are an environmental and waste management issue and encourages all Albertans to divert fluorescent bulbs from the landfills or to other end-of-life management options such as recycling.
+Most lights contain mercury and no viable replacement has been found for mercury, an essential component in fluorescent lights.

 An estimated 80 per cent of material sent to landfills in Alberta can be recovered through composting (organics) and recycling (paper, cardboard, metal, plastic, glass).

 During the first 15 years of burial in a landfill, only 25 per cent of organic material such as food and yard waste decomposes.
 Other trash can keep its original weight, volume, and form for at least 40 years.